lizzybrooks/python-possible/2-python-installation.md

 ```
 Hopefully you see your hello python message and the answers to your math problems.

-Editing a text file and running it through the command line is a perfectly good way to use Python, but it would be nice to edit and run these scripts inside your text editor.
+Editing a text file and running it through the command line is good way to use Python.
+You can even install a plugin into most text editors to get a command prompt window in the editor itself.
+But you might want to edit and run these scripts inside your text editor.
 Keep going to learn how...

 ## Add a script extension to your favorite text editor or install an IDE